 As many of you already know, clear clam soup is a signature dish to serve on Girls’ Day (Hinamatsuri), which is on March 3rd in Japan.
 The soup is usually served with Chirashi Sushi, colorful sushi with ingredients scattered on top of seasoned sushi rice.
 Some sweets like Sakura Mochi and Hanami Dango are served as well.
 Please read more about this custom here.

-After you purchase manila clams, you will need to de-grit.
+- After you purchase manila clams, you will need to de-grit (mostly inactive time for 1 hour).
 Even though they are “ready to use”, I highly recommend doing this process.
 Please see my How to De-Grit and Clean Clams post.

-Put water, kombu and clams in a saucepan and start cooking on medium heat.
-If you have extra time, I recommend adding kombu in water first to let it seep for a longer time.
+- Put water, kombu, and clams in a saucepan and start cooking on medium heat.
+If you have extra time, I recommend adding kombu in water first to let it steep for a longer time.